-- A current Driver's License issued by the State of Georgia after January 1, 2008. - A current ID issued by the State of Georgia after January 1, 2008. - A current Driver's License or ID issued by a state that verifies immigration status and only issues to persons lawfully present in the United States. - A certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory.
-A photocopy is not acceptable - An approved completed FAFSA for the current financial aid year. - A current, valid Permanent Resident Card (USCIS form 1-151 or 1-551).

-- A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240) - A current U.S. Passport. - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561). - A U.S. Certificate of Naturalization (USCIS form N-550 or N-570).
+- A current Driver's License issued by the State of Georgia after January 1, 2008. - A current ID issued by the State of Georgia after January 1, 2008. - A current Driver's License or ID from: - o Alabama: Issued after August 1, 2000 - Florida: Issued after January 1, 2000 AND have a gold star in the upper right hand corner - South Carolina: Issued after November 1, 2008 - o Tennessee: Issued after May 29, 2004 - o Any State: Any valid driver's license or ID card with this gold star in the upper right hand corner. - A certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory.
+A photocopy is not acceptable - An approved completed FAFSA for the current financial aid year. - A current, valid Permanent Resident Card (USCIS form 1-151 or 1-551). - A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240) - A current U.S. Passport. - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561). - A U.S. Certificate of Naturalization (USCIS form N-550 or N-570).

 Any student who cannot be verified as lawfully present in the United States is not eligible to be considered for in-state tuition, regardless of how long he or she has lived in Georgia.
-In addition to being lawfully present in the United States, students must meet the in-state tuition requirements as outlined in TCSG Board Policy and Procedure V.B.3 to warrant an in-state classification.
+In addition to being lawfully present in the United States, students must meet the in-state tuition requirements as outlined in TCSG Board Policy and Procedure V.B.3 to warrant an instate classification.
 Students that are initially classified as out-of-state, and successfully petition to have their residency changed to in-state also have to meet the verification requirement.